-Just a few days ago Realme launched two new budget phones to their list of smartphones launched in 2020.
+Just a few days ago, Realme launched two new budget phones to their list of smartphones launched in 2020.
 They are the Realme 6 and Realme 6 Pro.
-The Realme 6 Pro comes with the Qualcomm Snapdragon 720G which was launched by Qualcomm just a month ago keeping the Indian market in mind.
-Immediately as it came into existence, Realme and Xiaomi were the first one to announce that they will use this new processor from Qualcomm and as of Realme did it first.
+The Realme 6 Pro comes with the Qualcomm Snapdragon 720G, which was launched by Qualcomm just a month ago, keeping the Indian market in mind.
+Immediately as it came into existence, Realme and Xiaomi were the first ones to announce that they would use this new processor from Qualcomm, and Realme did it first.
 However, there is another device priced very similar to the Realme 6 Pro and also comes with a bigger brand name.
-Here we are talking about the Samsung Galaxy M31 which was launched a while ago with Samsung’s very own Exynos 9611.
+Here we are talking about the Samsung Galaxy M31, which was launched a while ago with Samsung’s very own Exynos 9611.

-So any potential buyer, looking to buy a device around the 15000 prices, will be confused which is a better buy.
-To make the decision easier we will compare both the SoCs in this article to see which one offers more value.
+So any potential buyer looking to buy a device around the 15000 price will be confused about which is a better buy.
+To make the decision easier, we will compare both the SoCs in this article to see which one offers more value.
 So, let’s get started.

 Snapdragon 720G vs Exynos 9611 Comparison